-- Technical Bulletin #1 - Title IV-E Prevention Program Data Elements - This technical bulletin provides information for title IV-E agencies on the data elements to be submitted for each child who receives title IV-E prevention services, as required by FFPSA.
+- Technical Bulletin #1 - Title IV-E Prevention Program Data Elements - This technical bulletin has been replaced by revised technical bulletin #1, and therefore is no longer the most current version.
+This technical bulletin provides information for title IV-E agencies on the data elements to be submitted for each child who receives title IV-E prevention services, as required by FFPSA.

 - Technical Bulletin #2 - Title IV-E Prevention Program Data Submission Timelines - This technical bulletin provides information for title IV-E agencies on the title IV-E prevention program data collection timelines the Children’s Bureau (CB) will use to manage data submission.

 The Child Welfare Policy Manual contains policy questions and answers applicable to child welfare programs operated by the Children's Bureau.
 The manual addresses nine main policy areas (with detailed subsections).
 Section 8.6 of the Child Welfare Policy Manual provides questions and answers (Q/As) regarding the title IV-E prevention program.